anon-blue/anon.blue/README.txt

-rtist or mayb metaphorical being or i don't know bytutaoeoia   we love ascii oka y    /*/*/*/*/*/*/*/*/*/*/*/*/complete wwwwwwwwwwwwwdawdfuck uJJJJJJJJJJJJJJJJJJ JJJJJJJJJJJJJJJJJJJJJJJJJJJJJduuuhjjjjjjsjsjjsjsjsjjsjsjjjjjjjWWWSSSGVVVVcseriou sly i don't give food to bitrds downtown 'cause  l0opuashdkjjaksjdka jskdaksjjjj jashaaaa asjh djhakjshdjkashhjnbasm，kjhgfghjjsfkduhnuifsdhngvsdljvmn；ld fkijopij ipoijnmlb oidcj nfglibndf；linoinzhjzhangyoufgeng sjncdAOUbnoiusdenb cousdb cviso rry, isn't it a cup of c tea.?
+rtist or mayb metaphorical being or i don't know bytutaoeoia   we love ascii oka y    /*/*/*/*/*/*/*/*/*/*/*/*/complete wwwwwwwwwwwwwdawdfuck uJJJJJJJJJJJJJJJJJJ JJJJJJJJJJJJJJJJJJJJJJJJJJJJJduuuhjjjjjjsjsjjsjsjsjjsjsjjjjjjjWWWSSSGVVVVcseriou sly i don't give food to bitrds downtown 'cause someday birds will rule the worl d - in fact i should. djkashhjnbasm，kjhgfghjjsfkduhnuifsdhngvsdljvmn；ld fkijopij ipoijnmlb oidcj nfglibndf；linoinzhjzhangyoufgeng sjncdAOUbnoiusdenb cousdb cviso rry, isn't it a cup of c tea.?
 Bi But I m happy to do not understand all of this , it all that shit with metaphorical and d so on.
 That's great.
 Thank U man for